vobyjs/oby/README.md

 o.set ( 3 ); // => 3

-// "update" method for setting while receiving the previous value

-o.update ( prev => prev + 1 ); // => 4

-// "update" method for setting by mutating the previous value, the old value is actually transparently cloned for you so it's not actually mutated
+// "produce" method for setting by mutating the previous value, the old value is actually transparently cloned for you so it's not actually mutated

 const obj = o ( { foo: { bar: true } } );

-obj.update ( prev => {
+obj.produce ( prev => {
   prev.foo.bar = false;
 }); // => { foo: { bar: false } }